 - Peony lack nutrients.
 Another reason why your peony plant is blooming poorly is if you had planted your peony in poor soil.
 You can improve the soil quality of your peony plant by applying organic fertilizer.
 You can fertilize your peonies with bonemeal or a bulb fertilizer.
 Make sure to use a fertilizer low in nitrogen for your peonies.
 The best time to fertilize your peonies is in the spring when new shoots are just starting to come out of the ground.
 Don’t apply fertilizers at the crown of the peony plant, spread the fertilize around the perimeter of the plant.
 Remember, peonies don’t need to be fertilized frequently so apply sparingly.

 - Peony was recently moved or divided.
 Another reason why your peony plant is blooming poorly is if your peony plant was recently moved or divided.
 Peonies don’t like to be disturbed or moved too often so you should give your peony plant sometime to recover.

 How to Propagate Peony

 Peony could be propagated by clump division after 3 to 5 years in the spring or fall.
 You can divide your peony plant by digging the peony clump up and carefully dividing the clump.
 Then immediately replant your divided peony clump in a sunny area that is sheltered from strong winds.
 Water your peony plant thoroughly.
 Partially shade the peony plant from sun for a few days after replanting.
-Another way of to propagate Peony is to plant Peony seed and grow them from seedling.
-Growing peony from seeds will not produce original hybrid offspring.
+Another way of to propagate Peony is to plant Peony seeds and grow them from seedlings.
+Growing peonies from seeds will not produce original hybrid offspring.